sergiuwaxmann/sergiuwaxmann/README.md

 Working with people from diverse backgrounds has provided me with a deep understanding and awareness of differences in both individuals and organizations, reason why I strongly believe that we can easily be a good fit.

 ### Are you minding a project?
-Let’s talk.
+[Let’s talk.](https://sickode.com)

-If you need a modern and powerful application for your business, startup or yourself, you can <a href="https://tidycal.com/sickode">schedule a meeting</a> or email me directly at <a href="mailto:sergiu@sickode.com?subject=Let's%20talk">sergiu@sickode.com</a>.
+If you need a modern and powerful application for your business, startup or yourself, you can [schedule a meeting](https://tidycal.com/sickode) or email me directly at [sergiu@sickode.com](mailto:sergiu@sickode.com?subject=Let's%20talk.).

 ## 💻 Tech Stack